cyanzhong/jsbox-docs/docs/en/component/list.md

 # events: rowHeight

-We could specify row height dynamically by make the `rowHeight` a function:
+We could specify row height dynamically by making the `rowHeight` a function:

 ```js
 rowHeight: function(sender, indexPath) {